 15 ea. for 8+ copies

 *If you order 2 or more copies, you will receive a site license copy to install the program to as many computers as you have paid for.
+We operate on the honor system knowing our customers are honorable people!

 Age Range: K* through young teen.
 Younger kids love Fluffy! as long as they have an older person going through it with them.
 Older kids and young teens will appreciate it’s interactivity and sense of humor.
 And we’ve tucked in plenty of extra depth for older students and extended use.